dotnet/docs/docs/csharp/language-reference/attributes/nullable-analysis.md

 The <xref:System.Diagnostics.CodeAnalysis.MemberNotNullWhenAttribute> has a `bool` argument.
 You use `MemberNotNullWhen` in situations where your helper method returns a `bool` indicating whether your helper method initialized fields.

-## Don't perform nullable static analysis in code that won't be reached.
+## Stop nullable analysis when called method throws

 Some methods, typically exception helpers or other utility methods, always exit by throwing an exception.
 Or, a helper may throw an exception based on the value of a Boolean argument.